 These drugs stimulate the release of dopamine and norepinephrine and slow their rate of reabsorption, allowing more of the neurotransmitter to properly bind to its receptors.

-This allows you to make better use of available norepinephrine and dopamine.
+This allows better use of available norepinephrine and dopamine.

 These drugs can make you feel more alert, focused, and mentally clear — whether you have ADHD or not.

 Adderall and Ritalin are sometimes used off-label (and often illegally) as smart drugs by college students and those in high-pressure occupations who seek a mental edge.

 But you don’t have to rely on drugs to increase norepinephrine to manage ADHD.

 John Ratey, MD, clinical professor of psychiatry at Harvard Medical School and bestselling author of Spark: The Revolutionary New Science of Exercise and the Brain, has spent decades studying the effects of physical exercise on the brain.

 He’s found that exercise effectively mitigates ADHD symptoms by raising both norepinephrine and dopamine, thereby regulating the attention system.